memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.clustering.md

     * **weight** (*mgp.Nullable[str]*) – (default=None)
     The edge attribute that holds the numerical value used as a weight.
-    If None, then each edge has weight 1.
+    If `None`, then each edge has weight 1.